lacosan0stra/poker-replayer/README.md

 - A solution for permanent data (as we need to save the hands)
 - Add hand ranges to each decision
 - An algorithm to find what poker hand you have
-- fix bug with cell turning yellow in cases when it is not required